SGSSGene/fmindex-collection/lib/Catch2/docs/cmake-integration.md

 ### `ParseAndAddCatchTests.cmake`

 ⚠ This script is [deprecated](https://github.com/catchorg/Catch2/pull/2120)
-in Catch2 2.13.4 and superseded by the above approach using `catch_discover_tests`.
+in Catch 2.13.4 and superseded by the above approach using `catch_discover_tests`.
 See [#2092](https://github.com/catchorg/Catch2/issues/2092) for details.

 `ParseAndAddCatchTests` works by parsing all implementation files